francesco-albanese/microservice-node/README.md

 ## Purpose

-The purpose of this project is to create a microservice in Node using Express and TypeScript, experimenting with Docker.
+The purpose of this project is to create a simple microservice in Node using Express and TypeScript, experimenting with Docker.

 ## How to run the app